adot8/obsidian-notes/Red Teaming/Domain Enumeration/Trusts.md

 Get-ForestGlobalCatalog -Forest eurocorp.local
 ```

-Enumerate trusts for a trusting / external forest
+Enumerate trusts for a trusting / external forest. **If you get an error for enumerating a trust that an external forest has that means its `non transitive` and you need eurocorp credentials for it**
 ```powershell
 Get-ForestDomain -Forest eurocorp.local | %{Get-DomainTrust -Domain $_.Name}
 ```